libsql/sqld/README.md

 ## Build and run

-Follow the [instructions](./docs/BUILD-RUN.md) to build and run `sqld` using Homebrew, Docker, or your own Rust toolchain.
+Follow the [instructions](./docs/BUILD-RUN.md) to build and run `libsql-server` using Homebrew, Docker, or your own Rust toolchain.

 ## Client libraries

-The following client libraries enable your app to query `sqld` programmatically:
+The following client libraries enable your app to query `libsql-server` programmatically:

 * [TypeScript and JavaScript](https://github.com/libsql/libsql-client-ts)
 * [Rust](https://github.com/libsql/libsql-client-rs)